 Early Bird Tickets allow you to enter the festival 2 hours prior to opening (8am -10am) and can be purchased for $5.00 per day, or $10.00 for the entire festival!
 Enjoy an intimate shopping experience and special discounts available from participating artists and crafters during Early Bird hours.

-Purchase online now or at the Yellow Daisy Merchandise Tent September 5-8, 2019
+Available for purchase online and at the Yellow Daisy Merchandise Tent September 5-8, 2019.

 Thomas Burns grew up in Gainesville, Florida and received a BFA in graphic design from the University of Florida.
 After pursuing an MBA in Supply Chain Management at Michigan State University, Thomas relocated to Atlanta, Georgia to work for a major telecommunications company.
 Artistically, he remained unfulfilled and eventually created his own freelance studio in 2007.